EvoltDev/Mikrofin.EMoney.CashDeskSdk/Mikrofin.EMoney.CashDeskSdk/README.md

 ## Installation

-1. Reference the `CashDeskIntegrationSdk` project (or package) from your solution.
+1. Reference the `Mikrofin.EMoney.CashDeskSdk` project (or package) from your solution.
 2. Instantiate `CashDeskClient` with the WebSocket endpoint of your Core API deployment.

 ```csharp